 Welcome to the Homeopathy Research Institute

+The Homeopathy Research Institute is an innovative international charity created to address the need for high quality scientific research in homeopathy.
 We use our resources and expertise to foster new projects and to improve the quality of research being carried out in the field.

 Depression – What is the role of treatment by homeopaths?

 This project will evaluate the acceptability and the comparative effectiveness of adjunctive treatment provided by homeopaths for patients with self-reported depression, in addition to usual care.
 More

 This project is conceived and led by Petter Viksveen.
 He will be carrying out this project as part of his PhD studentship at the University of Sheffield, under the supervision of Dr. Clare Relton and Prof. Jon Nicholl.
 The project began in September 2011.

 This project aims to evaluate the acceptability and the comparative clinical and cost effectiveness of adjunctive treatment provided by homeopaths for patients with self-reported depression, in addition to usual care.
 Multiple methods are proposed for the design and implementation of this research project.
 The final outcomes of this project will aim to contribute to the knowledge base used to determine the appropriateness of offering homeopathy as an adjunct for patients suffering from depression.

 A. To review the literature on homeopathy in depression – a systematic

 literature review, including a review of patients’ self-reported experiences.

 B. To carry out a pragmatic randomised controlled trial to assess homeopathy as an